 Class "D." Loans or credits included in this category are known as "doubtful" credits.
 Debtors of commercial loans or credits included in this classification present characteristics of actual credit risk that make doubtful the recovery of the loan.
 Although the loan recovery is doubtful, if there is a reasonable possibility that in the near future the creditworthiness of the debtor might improve, a Class D categorization is appropriate.
 These credits are distinguished from Class E credits by the requirement that the debtor remain in operation, generate cash flow, and make payments on the loan, albeit at a rate less than that specified in its contractual obligations.
-Additionally, commercial loans are classified in this category when payments are between 121 and 365 days late.
-Micro-business and consumer loans are categorized as Class D if payments are between 61 and 120 days late.
-Residential mortgage loans are Class D when payments are between 121 and 365 days late.
+Additionally, commercial loans are classified in this categorized as Class D if payments are between 121 and 365 days late.
+Micro-business and consumer loans are Class D when payments are between 121 and 365 days late.
 Loans or credits included in this class require a specific provision of 60% of the outstanding amount.
 Except for consumer loans, when the loan, or a portion thereof, is secured with "preferred" collateral, the required reserve is 30%, and when secured with "highly liquid preferred" collateral, the required reserve is 15%.